 There is a shortage of temporary accommodation generally and it's difficult for the council to find affordable, suitable temporary accommodation within Islington.
-We will make our best endeavours to find accommodation that meets your needs but we are also constrained by availability.
+We will try to meet your needs as best we can, but we will be limited by the properties that are available.

 When we house you, usually the accommodation will be self contained.
 This means that you will have your own kitchen, bathroom, living and sleeping space.